I am a geoscientist with a strong interest in the physics of multiphase flow in porous media.

 Water: Water infiltration; gravity fingering; ecohydrology of arid environments

-I teach courses in soil mechanics (undergraduate), groundwater hydrology (graduate) and computational methods for flow in porous media (advanced graduate).
+I teach courses in computer programming (undergraduate), soil mechanics (undergraduate), groundwater hydrology (graduate) and computational methods for flow in porous media (advanced graduate).
 My current teaching schedule is:

 1.723: Computational Methods for Flow in Porous Media (stellar website)